ks905383/gha_rainfall_cmip6/README.md

 # Data storage for "Understanding CMIP6 biases in the representation of the Greater Horn of Africa long and short rains"
-Rainfall statistics, climatological circulation metrics, and correlations calculated for the research in Schwarzwald et al., upcoming.
+Rainfall statistics, climatological circulation metrics, and correlations calculated for the research in (Schwarzwald et al.)[https://link.springer.com/article/10.1007/s00382-022-06622-5], published in Climate Dynamics.

 ## Structure of `all_stats.csv`
-`all_stats.csv` contains all precipitation statistics, circulation metrics, and correlations calculated for "Understanding CMIP6 biases in the representation of the Greater Horn of Africa long and short rains" (_submitted_).
+`all_stats.csv` contains all precipitation statistics, circulation metrics, and correlations calculated for "Understanding CMIP6 biases in the representation of the Greater Horn of Africa long and short rains".

 The first two columns are indices:
 - `model`: The name of the data source of the statistics.
 Items are either the name of a CMIP6 model, or "obs" for observations or reanalysis.
 For "obs", the source for precipitation statistics is CHIRPS, for SSTs, OISST, and for $u$ and $\omega$ ERA5.